ansman/kotshi/README.md

 increase the binary size which in a constrained environment such as Android is something is not preferable.

-This is where Kotshi comes in, it generates fast and optimized adapters for your Kotlin data classes, just as if you'd hand written them yourself.
+This is where Kotshi comes in, it generates fast and optimized adapters for your Kotlin data classes, just as if you'd written them by hand yourself.
 It will automatically regenerate the adapters when you modify your class.

 It's made to work with minimal setup, through there are [limitations](#limitations).
 Most of the limitations will be addressed as the support for Kotlin annotation processors improves.